Double Pupil Eye. A closer look at Polycoria

 True polycoria is extremely rare and involves the presence of multiple functioning pupils.
 These pupils respond to stimulation of the retina in response to bright lights, displaying the same reflexive behaviour as the main pupil.
 The term 'true polycoria' is overused, often mistakenly applied to cases that are actually pseudopolycoria.

-When diagnosing true polycoria, it's vital to ensure that each pupil is reactive and that the condition isn't simply a misidentified case of false polycoria.
 An accurate diagnosis can have significant implications for the management and treatment of the condition.

 Identifying Pseudopolycoria